haideralmesaody/ISXPortfolio/AppSpecs.md

 # Full-Stack Development Document for a Golang Web Application

 ## Overview
-This document provides a step-by-step guide for building a full-stack web application with a Golang backend, a React frontend, and SQLite as the lightweight database.
+This document provides a step-by-step guide for building a full-stack web application with a Golang backend, a Flutter frontend, and SQLite as the lightweight database.
 The app will use Google Auth for user registration and login and will be containerized with Docker.

 ---